-Some people put the bullet cartridges which shot by the police to protesters on a bridge to show to the public what’s the situation of Hong Kong.
+Some people put the bullet cartridges shot by the police at protesters on a bridge to show to the public what’s the situation of Hong Kong.
 To me, that’s real street art.
 It’s about recording life and expressing feelings.

 Nike, 20th Century Fox, Google, Microsoft, Audi, Starbucks, Grand Hyatt, Starbucks, Uber, Mercedes Benz, Disaronno, RedBull, Tiger Beer, Vans, Swatch, Mandarin Oriental, The Peninsula Hotels, Redbull, etc are some of the many clients of SimpleBao

 Can you share with us any story behind one of your artwork?

 This mural is about planting a seed of love.